serverkit/serverkit/doc/resource_file.md

 - path - file path (required, type: `String`)

 ## Example
-This recipe ensures the `/home/foo/.ssh/authorized_keys` exists on the remote host with specified content, and its mode is `600`, and its owner is user `foo`.
+This recipe ensures a file exists at `/home/foo/.ssh/authorized_keys` on a remote host with specified content, and its mode is `600`, and its owner is user `foo`.

 ```yaml